What we’re doing today:

 - If you're not currently a transit rider, choose to ride the bus one day per week.
 Use public transportation to get to work, for a shopping trip or on a family outing.
 Choosing transit over a car for your daily commute can save a person thousands of dollars per year, according to the American Public Transportation Association.

 - Create a vanpool or carpool.
 C-TRAN's Vanpool Program offers commuters another option to reduce emissions by reducing the number of vehicles on the road.
-Call (360) 906-7510 for more information.
-Additional resources can be found at: www.ClarkCommute.org and www.CarpoolMatchNW.org
+Call 360-906-7510 for more information.
+Additional resources can be found at www.getthereswwashington.org.

 - Consolidate your trips.
-Plan ahead when you have errands to run.
-Buy groceries, drop off your dry cleaning and mail that package all in one afternoon, rather than doing it in several single trips.
+Plan ahead when you have errands to run, rather than doing them in multiple trips.
 If your friend or neighbor also has errands to run, ask them if they'd like to share the ride.

 - C-TRAN has tested renewable diesel as an alternative fuel source, and will soon be adding all-electric buses to the fixed-route fleet.

 - C-TRAN’s adopted 50-year vision puts an emphasis on the agency’s contributions to sustainability, livability and economic vitality.
 Sustainability is at the core of what we do as a public transportation provider, and that will only grow more important as we move into the future.